pcengines/cb-order/README.md

 This is a terminal application for changing boot settings in ROM files of [coreboot][coreboot].
 It can change boot order and values of options in interactive or automated mode.
-Requires `cbfstool` to read and update ROM files.

 ### Dependencies

-* `cbfstool`
 * `libcurses`
 * `GNU Make`